Henry Hugh Gordon Stoker: First World War

 Stoker spent the rest of the war a prisoner of war (POW) in the Ottoman Empire.
-He made three unsuccessful escape attempts, but spent the majority of his time entertaining other POWs.
+He made three unsuccessful attempts to escape, but spent the majority of his time entertaining other POWs.
 He was repatriated to England in December 1918 and reverted back to Royal Navy service on 9 February 1919.
-He was awarded the Distinguished Service Order (DSO) on 22 April 1919 "In recognition of his gallantry in making the passage of the Dardanelles in command of HM Australian Submarine AE2 on 25 April 1915".
+He was awarded the Distinguished Service Order on 22 April 1919 "In recognition of his gallantry in making the passage of the Dardanelles in command of HM Australian Submarine AE2 on 25 April 1915".
 On 17 October 1919 he was mentioned in despatches "For valuable services in HM Australian Submarine AE2 in the prosecution of the war".